-The goal of user-centred design is to create and sustain a certain level of adherence to the platform, as adherence is a pre-requisite to positive behavioral change and improved health outcomes.
+The goal of UCD is to create and sustain a certain level of adherence to the platform, as adherence is a prerequisite to positive behavioral change and improved health outcomes.
 Despite good ratings for ease of use and a high degree of satisfaction with the breathe system, actual platform use declined substantially over time, which in general aligns with reviews describing attrition rates in eHealth deployments [28,36-38].
-In his seminal viewpoint paper "The Law of Attrition" Eysenbach argues the need for a "science of attrition" and recommends that usage metrics be measured, analysed and discussed to identify reasons for attrition [28].
-The breathe utilization curve differs substantially from Eysenbach specifically related to a dramatic fall in utilization in the first four to six weeks.
+In his seminal viewpoint paper "The Law of Attrition," Eysenbach argues the need for a science of attrition and recommends that usage metrics be measured, analyzed, and discussed to identify reasons for attrition [28].
+The breathe utilization curve differs substantially from Eysenbach specifically related to a dramatic fall in utilization in the first 4 to 6 weeks.
 We evaluated factors associated with increased or decreased platform utilization.

-We considered that decreased utilization (attrition) in this study may have been related to population and design characteristics including, technology savviness, patients with relatively good disease control, infrequent physician monitoring, or because patients achieved their expected outcomes (or the correct "digital dose" of the intervention).
+We considered that decreased utilization (attrition) in this study might have been related to population and design characteristics, including technology savviness, patients with relatively good disease control, infrequent physician monitoring, or because patients achieved their expected outcomes (or the correct digital dose of the intervention).